Babylon1999/downloadable-product-ownership-alert-for-woocommerce/readme.txt

 Requires PHP: 7.4.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-A simple plugin that notifies customers if they already own the product they are viewing to avoid buying the same product more than one time.
+A simple plugin that notifies customers if they already own the product they are viewing.

 == Description ==